Tabserorg/tabser-landing-page/README.md

-# tabser-home-page
+# tabser-landing-page
-tabser home page is the platform main page that includes general information about the organization team, about, goals, contacts, and redirections
+tabser landing page is the platform main page that includes general information about the organization team, about, goals, contacts, and redirections

 ## Features
 |ID  |Feature    |Description|Feature Size|Completion|Depend On|Core Feature